 Mentoring the next generation of ranchers and farmers can be extremely rewarding.
 As an expert in your field with many years of experience running a business, you are in an excellent position to introduce a novice to the many and nuanced aspects of running an agricultural business, from building fence or caring for a sick animal to fixing the farm truck, developing a marketing strategy, designing a label for your products, or making important financial decisions.
 No one is better qualified to grow a new agrarian than an experienced mentor with many years on the land, yet not every rancher or farmer is cut out for the job.
 Being a mentor is not the same as being an employer—although the employer hat is one of many you will wear as a mentor.

-As a mentor for a new agrarian, you not only teach skills or series of tasks and supervise an employee’s work and performance; you work with a whole human, every day, and take her into every aspect of your life in agriculture.
-You are your apprentice’s professional trainer, her teacher, employer, and direct supervisor, and at times her personal life coach.
+As a mentor for a new agrarian, you not only teach skills or series of tasks and supervise an employee’s work and performance; you work with a whole human, every day, and take them into every aspect of your life in agriculture.
+You are your apprentice’s professional trainer, teacher, employer, direct supervisor, and at times their personal life coach.
 Your apprentice will work alongside you through long and short days, winter storms and heat waves.
-You’ll get to experience her full spectrum of expression and varying moods, and she’ll get to know you just as well.
+You’ll get to experience their full spectrum of expression and varying moods, and they get to know you just as well.
 You’ll share meals during the workday and more than likely you’ll sit down to dinner together every now and then, as well.